obsproject/obs-websocket/BUILDING.md

 ```

 ## OS X
+As a prerequisite, you will need Xcode for your current OSX version, the command line tools, and [Homebrew](https://brew.sh/).
+Homebrew's setup will guide you in getting your system set up, you should be good to go once Homebrew is successfully up and running.
 Use of the Travis macOS CI scripts is recommended.
 Please note that these scripts install new software and can change several settings on your system.
 An existing obs-studio development environment is not required, as `install-dependencies-macos.sh` will install it for you.
 Of course, you're encouraged to dig through the contents of these scripts to look for issues or specificities.
 ```